 The procedure for measures for asylum seekers with special needs sets out that accommodation shall be adapted to the individual needs of the asylum seeker.
 If the asylum seeker has special needs, the accommodation shall be adapted accordingly.
 There might be a need to provide accommodation outside of the Swedish Migration Agency's usual accommodation.
 A first screening shall be made at the time of application, but since the conditions might change over time, the identification and facilitation of special needs shall be made throughout the asylum procedure.
-Examples of special accommodation include ground-level apartments without thresholds, accommodation in the proximity of e.g., sign language interpreters and special schools, in the proximity of necessary specialised care or treatments, or a separate room or apartment due to mental disorders.
+The identification is based on what applicants respond to question whether they have specific needs, and what the case officer can notice regarding specific needs, such as physical impairments.
+408 Examples of special accommodation include groundlevel apartments without thresholds, accommodation in the proximity of necessary specialised care, treatments or services (e.g., sign language interpreters and special schools), or a separate room or apartment due to mental disorders.
+409 In the case of an asylum seeker who has been subjected to or is at risk of being subjected to violence, placement in secure housing should be considered (which is also observed in practice).410